Our Privacy Policy: Version 2.0

 Introduction:

-Lemala Health (which we will refer to as Lemala in this policy) is a limited company registered with the UK company registry (Companies House) with registration number 16461156.
+Lemala Health is a limited company registered with the UK company registry (Companies House) with registration number 16461156.

 Lemala is the controller of the personal data to which this privacy policy relates.
 This means that we are responsible for making sure that we process your personal data in a safe and lawful way.